XboxChaos/nitrogen/README.md

 + Map Image

 ##disclaimer;
-We love Halo so if you're a scumbag who wants to cheat and ruin someone else's day, look elsewhere because you won't find anything "useful" here.
-We strongly discourage bringing modified files online even though they are harmless.
+We strongly discourage bringing modified files online.
 Unauthorized modifications to data files violate the Xbox LIVE ToS.
 We are not responsible for anything that happens to your console, account, and/or your dignity.

 Nitrogen is licensed under GPLv3.
 The full license text is available in the LICENSE file.